Landslide Traps Mineworkers Underground in Kimberly, Workers Unaccounted For

 Source: Getty Images

-KIMBERLEY, NORTHERN CAPE — Between five and eight miners are said to be unaccounted for at 890 metres underground at the Ekapa Mining Joint Shaft in Kimberley, Northern Cape, on 17 February 2026.
+KIMBERLEY, NORTHERN CAPE — Five miners are said to be unaccounted for when a mudslide trapped them at 890 metres underground at the Ekapa Mining Joint Shaft in Kimberley, Northern Cape, on 17 February 2026.

 According to IOL, the workers were trapped in Tunnel 6 after a mudslide.
-Emergency management services are currently on the scene in an attempt to rescue the workers who are still unaccounted for.
+Emergency management services rushed to the scene in an attempt to rescue the workers who are still unaccounted for.

 Read also